gautamjuvarajiya/Loan-Calculator-System-using-Advanced-Java/README.md

 # Loan-Calculator-System-using-Advanced-Java

+To Compile the Java Applet File :
+Write "javac filename.java"

+To Run the Java Applet File :
+write "appletviewer filename.java"

 **Introduction :**

 I have made this project on Loan Calculator System.
 This Project is helpful in calculating the loan amount with their total interest to be paid and with the variable rate of interests and various banks giving each and every details about loan with tenure period (duration).